mvilain/control-repo/README.md

 ## Setup puppet master in virtualbox puppet instance

 - create puppet master and elk Vagrant instances
+- install and configure r10k on puppet master instance
+- install & configure eyaml on puppetserver, puppet VM, and local workstation
+- deploy control-repo code and use ngrok to service webhook

 ```
 cd puppet-ess
 # clone this git repo and use Vagrantfile instead of example code
 # it uses public network instead of private
 # ngrok won't work in private network
 vagrant up
+#--------------------------------------------
 vagrant ssh puppet
 sudo -s
 #apt-get update